 And his gifts were that some should be apostles, some prophets, some evangelists, some pastors and teachers, to equip the saints for the work of ministry, for building up the body of Christ; until we all attain the stature of the fullness of Christ; so that we may no longer be children, tossed to and fro and carried about with every wind of doctrine, by the cunning of men, by the craftiness in deceitful wiles.
 Rather, speaking truth in love, we are to grow up in every way into him who is the head, into Christ . . .
 (4:11-15).

 If 2 Timothy 3 proves the Scriptures alone are sufficient for “spiritual completeness”, then Ephesians 4 should likewise provide proof for whatever vehicle(s) perfect the saints.
 However, St. Paul’s Letter to the Ephesians reveals that something other than Scripture—apostles, prophets, evangelists, pastors and teachers; the Church—equips the saints for building up the body of Christ.
 His Letter teaches us that by something other than Scripture Christians attain the stature of the fullness of Christ.
-St. Paul also makes clear that it is the Church (not private interpretation of the Bible only: your Rule of Faith) who guards against doctrinal confusion.
+St. Paul also makes clear that it is the Church (not private interpretation of the Bible only: your Rule of Faith) that guards against doctrinal confusion.

-It is important to know that St. Paul did not teach Scripture is the ingredient that perfects the saints in Ephesians 4, but its absence does not mean Scripture cannot aid Christians in their goal.
-If 2 Timothy 3 provides your proof of what perfects the saints, then your denial of Ephesians 4 violates your own Rule; you demand that Scripture only is what provides spiritual completeness, yet you deny the input and elaboration that Ephesians provides.
+It is important to know St. Paul did not teach Scripture is the ingredient that perfects the saints in Ephesians 4, but its absence does not mean Scripture cannot aid Christians in their goal.
+If 2 Timothy 3 provides your proof of what perfects the saints, then your denial of Ephesians 4 violates your own Rule; you demand that only Scripture is what provides spiritual completeness, yet you deny the input and elaboration that Ephesians provides.
 Or, you can concede that both passages (2 Timothy 3 and Ephesians 4) together reveal what God intends: that both Sacred Scripture and Sacred Tradition act together in a way for all Christians to attain the stature of the fullness of Christ; you can concede that the Church of Christ is Catholic.

 © Copyright.
 All written material is property of Patrick Vandapool.
 All rights reserved.